 Reasons to Call 911 After Witnessing an Accident

 As our Delray Beach personal injury lawyers at Aronberg, Aronberg & Green know, many drivers’ eyes are naturally drawn to the scene of an auto accident.
-For whatever reasons, people can’t seem to look away from car crash sites.
+For whatever reason, people can’t seem to look away from car crash sites.
 Unfortunately, while passers-by are often fixated on auto accident scenes, they often do not take the next logical step: calling the police to report the accident.
 As we will explore in this blog post, whether or not you witnessed the actual car crash or just came upon the scene after the accident had taken place, calling 911 to report the accident is an important step to take.
 Read our latest blog for the Reasons to Call 911 After Witnessing an Accident.

 To Help the Injured